Travel Our Trails…

 There are so many extraordinary experiences in and around Mansfield.
 From hiking, driving, cycling, sipping, riding or walking the path of Hollywood, we’ve made it easy to explore them at your own pace, discovering local favorites along the way.
 For additional trails throughout Ohio, visit Adventure Trails of Ohio.

 The ultimate Shawshank Redemption experience!
 This internationally known trail features 15 movie sites from the No. 1 movie of all time (IMDb) attracts fans from all over the world.
 Tour everything from The Shawshank State Prison (Ohio State Reformatory) to the Shawshank Woodshop.
 The Trail even features Shawshank-themed foods and souvenirs.
+Get busy living and join fans from around the world for The Shawshank Redemption 25th Anniversary celebration, August 16-18, 2019.

 Sip and sample your way along the historic Wine & Ale Trail.
 Explore wineries, wine bars, and craft breweries located in fascinating structures, such as a former mortuary, a turn of the century bank and a 1800s era Carrousel District building.
 All feature live music.
 Don’t forget to ask for Shawshank Redemption themed wines and beer; they make great souvenirs and gifts.
 See the Dining section for a complete listing.
 Make it a weekend and explore them all!